 The author points out that we are in the middle of a big media revolution where people have the ability to develop, share, and consume content immediately from anywhere on any device.
 As a result, it has created a lot of “noise” that makes traditional marketing models obsolete.
 However, numerous organizations and marketing departments use the traditional model to sway customers and it isn’t working.

 Using new research and insights into current consumer psychology, the author defines the key elements of context: availability, permission, personalization, authenticity, and purpose.
 Using examples to highlight the new marketing model of successful companies using context marketing, you’ll change your mind on how to practice of marketing.

 Is your favorite marketing book missing from this list?
-Leave a comment below so you can share your thoughts on marketing books that are a must read.
+What are the best books your that are a must read for marketing leaders?